avnet-iotconnect/iotc-stm32-n6-demos/doc/QUICKSTART.md

 * **Disconnect** and **Close** the programmer.
 * Press the **RESET** button.

+#### 4.2.4 Optional: Erase the Board before Programming
+* On STM32CubeProgrammer, after connecting the board, go to tab “Erasing and Programming”, then “Erase external memory” section.
+Select sectors 0 to 10 from start address 0x70000000 and click on "Erase selected sectors".
+* Then programming 4.2.1, 4.2.2 and 4.2.3.

 ## 5. Cloud Account Setup
 An /IOTCONNECT account with AWS backend is required.
 If you need to create an account, a free trial subscription is available and no credit card is required.